Lawyer for 'pharma bro' Shkreli paints ex-CEO as misunderstood genius

 Retrophin spokesman Chris Cline said the company will "let the facts speak for themselves in court."

-Corrects attribution of Retrophin statement to Chris Cline, from Emma Schultz in final paragraph
+(This version of the story corrects attribution of Retrophin statement to Chris Cline, from Emma Schultz in final paragraph)